annaballasiotes/GazaLandscape/README.md

 Various Leaflet functions, GitHub, Bootstrap, Google Maps, jQuery, Font Awesome, and Google Font are all used in this story map.

 ### Sources:
-Thank you to Dr. Bo Zhao for the storymap.js framing.
+Thank you to Dr. Bo Zhao for the storymap.js framework.

 Thanks to B'tselem for providing the majority of the geospatial data for this project.